News

 Unknown species

 Because the Arnoux's beaked whale is rarely observed, little is known about this species.
-Therefore, the researchers felt it was important to publish their observations.
+Therefore, the researchers felt it was important to publish their observations in the journal Marine Mammal Science.
 To put the findings in context, they compiled an overview of all sightings of this species that they could find and verify in literature, on the internet and with fellow researchers.
 During this search, wonderful old slides and videos from the 1980s and 1990s also came to light, made by colleagues at Wageningen Marine Research and the Alfred Wegener Institute in Germany.
 Combined with data from databases of international research programs focused on whales, a total of 108 sightings were found, accounting for 1,125 Arnoux's beaked whales.

 A beautiful photo of Arnoux's beaked whales near the fast ice at Drescher Inlet, Antarctica, taken in 1990 © Joachim Plötz